owncast/owncast.github.io/content/quickstart/providers.md

 1. Put in your email address.
 1. If you skip this hostname and email step your server will not get automatically configured for SSL.
    <img src="../linode/linode2.png" width="90%">
-1. If you choose to optionally use [Linode Objects](https://cloud.linode.com/object-storage/buckets) for [external storage](/docs/storage/) you can set your bucket, access key, and secret from your Linode Objects settings.
 1. Select the region nearest to you.
 1. Select a monthly plan.
 The more CPU you can afford the better quality you'll have in the end.
    <img src="../linode/linode3.png" width="90%">